MajjK/2048-HexEdition/README.md

 # 2048-HexEdition
 ## General Info
 The project is a hexagonal version of popular "2048" game.
 It's an expanded continuation of my university project.
-The game offers singleplayer mode(versus AI based on min-max algorithm), hot-seat mode for two players and multiplayer mode which offers possibility to play by LAN.
+The game offers singleplayer mode(versus AI based on min-max algorithm), hot-seat mode for two players and multiplayer mode which offers possibility to create server/client game instances.

 ## Screenshots
 <div align="center"> Main Menu: </div>